 THE NIYA TEAM

 Salaam Everyone!
 I’m an ER nurse, currently pursuing my Nurse Practitioner degree, Personal trainer, and Program Director for a local Muslim community organization.
-My journey to health was not easy —I struggled with being overweight and undisciplined with little motivation to change, but one day I decided to take control of my life by diving into research and education about fitness and wellness.
-Through that self-discovery, I not only lost weight but also developed a deep love for living a healthy, balanced lifestyle which included becoming physically and mentally stronger.
+My journey to health was not easy —I struggled with being overweight and undisciplined with little motivation to change, but I decided to take control of my life by diving into research and education about fitness and wellness.
+Through that self-discovery, I developed a deep love for living a healthy, balanced lifestyle which included becoming physically and mentally stronger.

 For me, health is no longer just a part of my life; it’s the foundation of everything I do.
 From hiking Mountains to weightlifting, boxing, running, and competing in volleyball tournaments I’ve learned that wellness is a holistic journey that touches every aspect of life.
 Nutrition plays a huge role in this, and I aim to incorporate health in every food choice I make.